A LiDAR & Imaging Solution for Underground Inspection & Mapping

 Multi sensor data is processed using Telesto™ software, resulting in 3D point clouds and high definition images and video files.
 All of which is accessible via the Telesto data platform via your web browser.
 This ensures you can always access your data, whether you are at the office, working from home, or out collecting new survey data.

-Start building 4D models (x,y,z and time) of your assets to track defects over time for enhanced predictive maintenance.
-Data can be analyised via our web-based platform where annotations and measurements can be added.
+Start accurately mapping your assets and building 4D models (x, y, z and time) to track defects over time for predictive maintenance.
+Data can be analysed via our web-based platform where annotations and measurements can be added.

-Telesto™ utilises novel AI technology to detect and locate defects and deformations from 2D & 3D data including calcification and exposed aprogate.
+Telesto™ utilises novel AI technology to detect and locate defects and deformations from 2D & 3D data including calcification and exposed aggregate.

 Telesto™ minimises person entry into the confined spaces of live assets (sewers, culverts, etc.) to enhance process safety.